floft/freetron/README.md

 Project Status
 --------------
-Currently this program will accept most multi-page PDFs (some such as the example PDF above will crash the program), find the black boxes, rotate the image, find the student ID number, find the filled in answers, and grade based on the form with the teacher's ID.
+Currently this program will accept most multi-page PDFs, find the black boxes, rotate the image, find the student ID number, find the filled in answers, and grade based on the form with the teacher's ID.
 What's left is all the fancy Web UI, database, and email stuff.

 Using
 -----